 Fences & Walls: Wood vs Concrete

 Wood fences are very common in America, especially where I live in Michigan.
-They’re inexpensive (usually around $2 per square foot), they come in a variety of styles, home improvement can be painted any color you want, they last for a long time (probably 50+ years if maintained correctly), but sometimes rot due to water damage caused by not having proper gutters installed.
+They’re inexpensive (usually around $2 per square foot) and they come in a variety of styles.
+Wooden fence panels are great for home improvement where it can be painted any color you want, they last for a long time (probably 50+ years if maintained correctly), but sometimes rot due to water damage caused by not having proper gutters installed.
 Wood fences should be repaired every few years too because wood does get damaged by weathering over time.
 A maintenance plan for your fence should probably include replacing broken boards, painting its surface every 5-10 years depending on how much sun exposure.

 Concrete walls are less common, but I have some in my backyard.
 They’re similar to wood fences in that they can come in a variety of styles, but they last longer than wood fences do (probably around 75+ years if maintained correctly).
 Concrete is more expensive than wood ($3-5 per square foot), but it’s worth it because concrete walls don’t rot like wood does.
 Concrete walls should be painted every 5-10 years depending on how much sun exposure the wall gets each year and repaired similarly to wood fences.

 Rooms: Adding or Removing?

 Should you add a room to your house or remove one?
 It depends on what you’re trying to achieve!
 Let’s say you want more space for entertaining guests, then adding an extra bedroom might be the best option for this goal (since bedrooms are often used as guest rooms when hosting parties).
 If you want better heating and cooling throughout the house then removing an unused room is probably your best bet.
 If you need more storage space then either option could work depending on where/how much storage is needed throughout your home.